redis/hiredis-py/README.md

 hiredis-py requires **Python 2.6 or higher**.

 Make sure Python development headers are available when installing hiredis-py.
-On Ubuntu/Debian systems, install them with `apt-get install python-dev`.
+On Ubuntu/Debian systems, install them with `apt-get install python-dev` for Python 2 or `apt-get install python3-dev` for Python 3.

 ## Usage